carmine560/blogger-posts/README.md

 ## Prerequisites ##

-This script has been tested on Debian bullseye on WSL 1 and uses the following packages:
+This script has been tested for Blogger on Debian bullseye on WSL 1 and uses the following packages:

   * [curl](https://curl.se/) for HTTP requests
   * The testing script uses [jq](https://stedolan.github.io/jq/) to